 For many, this white chicken chili recipe is the quintessential Randall Beans recipe.
-Maybe it’s your favorite supper from cold winter nights with Grandma or tailgating in the fall–it doesn’t matter where you had it, all that matters is how delicious it is.
+Honestly, we get asked all the time where and who this recipe came from and year after year continues to be one of our most talked about recipes.
+Maybe it’s your favorite supper from cold winter nights with Grandma or tailgating in the fall – it doesn’t matter where you had it, all that matters is how delicious it is.

-White chili swaps lean chicken breasts for ground beef and light great northern white beans for kidney beans.
+To prepare white chicken chili it is all about substitutions.
+Start by replacing ground beef with lean white chicken breasts.
+Use light great northern white beans as a stand in for the kidney beans.
 Instead of being simmered in a tomato-based broth, it’s all about chicken broth and light, fresh flavors like oregano, jalapenos and garlic.
 If you like a spicier chili, leave the ribs and seeds in the jalapeno; leave them out for a milder flavor.
+You can also substitute mild green chilis if you don’t enjoy the bite of the jalapeno.
+These milder peppers give a subtle tang without the burn.

 - 2 pounds boneless, skinless chicken breasts